Nathnaelc/TaskForce/README.md

    npm install
    ```
 4. Set up the .env file using `touch .env` and put the JWT_SECRET_KEY = string value such as d6f45a0ger7esdvwfwe3sjhd346wehkjsba98765egr
+5. Create a new database server on Postgres called `TodoApp` and create a database named `todo_app` then run the `create_tables.sql` in Schemas folder against the database.
-5. Start the server.
+6. Start the server.
 Make sure it's running on port 3001:
    ```bash
    npm start
    ```